LSSTDESC/qp/docs/user_guide/mixmod.md

 ## Conversion

+- uses sampling and then the scikitlearn GuassianMixture to fit the sampled distributions

 ## Implementation notes

 - currently the Gaussian mixed model parameterization `rvs()` method is not functional.
 This also means that converting Gaussian mixed model `Ensembles` to other types of `Ensembles` via conversion methods that use sampling will not work.